thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/04_Define_Performance_Pipeline/README.md

     // trigger JMeter test
     }
     ```
 Consequently, the pipeline pushes a *Custom Info Event* for *Performance Signature Validation* including exact timeframe shown in the screenshot below.
-Besides, the execution of the load test is recorded based the *recordDynatraceSession* function.
+Besides, the execution of the load test is recorded based on the *recordDynatraceSession* function.
 ![performance_signature_event](../assets/performance_signature_event.png)

 ## Step 2: Trigger JMeter Test by a separate Function